 We’ve been using this marinade for quite some time and my family loves it.
-It’s really easy to put together and most of ingredients can be found in your Japanese/Asian pantry if you cook Japanese/Asian food often.
+It’s really easy to put together and most of the ingredients can be found in your kitchen if you cook Japanese/Asian food often.

-- In a medium size bowl, whisk all the Seasonings ingredients together.
+- In a medium bowl, whisk all the marinade ingredients together.

 If you like this recipe, check out the BBQ Chicken Wings Recipe recipe adapted from this recipe!

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.